 Sakae Station

-Sakae is a major commercial district in central Nagoya and has many popular shopping facilities and stores such as Oasis 21, Sakae Chika, and La Chic.
+Sakae is a major commercial district in central Nagoya and has popular shopping facilities such as Oasis 21, Sakae Chika and LACHIC.
 This station is also convenient for Nagoya Tokyu Hotel.
-Transfer here to the Meijo Subway Line and to the Meitetsu Seto Line.
+Transfer here to the Meijo Subway Line and to the Meitetsu Seto Line at Sakaemachi Station.

 Chikusa Station